What do you mean by emerging media?

 What kind of funding is available?

-A small amount of scholarship money is available.
+Merit-based scholarships are available.
 Please refer to the financial aid website for more information.
 You may also contact Assistant Director of Graduate Admission and Financial Aid Danielle Ballantyne (email@example.com) with specific questions.

 If I have specific or personal questions to which I want answers, who should I contact?